masak/ipso/README.md

 Importantly, the code part is compiled/prepared once, and can then be re-used with a different environment in each created closure.

-Generates as `(closure code)`, where `code` is an index into a global code registry.
+Generates as `(closure c)`, where `c` is an index into a global code registry.
 Again, the environment is supplied by the runtime.

 ### Label